What is a glacier?

 How much water does glacial ice hold?

-Glaciers store about 75 percent of the world's fresh water.
+Glaciers and ice caps store about 68.7 percent of the world's fresh water, according to the US Geological Survey.
 If all land ice melted, sea level would rise approximately 70 meters (230 feet) worldwide.

 Together, the Antarctic and Greenland Ice Sheets contain over 99 percent of the freshwater ice on Earth.
 The amount of fresh water stored in both the Antarctic and Greenland Ice Sheets totals over 68 percent of all the fresh water on Earth.